DevExpress/bootstrap-aspnetcore-starter/README.md

 There's also [a docker image](https://hub.docker.com/r/devexpress/bootstrap-aspnetcore-starter) that contains this project running on Ubuntu!

+## Bootstrap Controls for ASP.NET Core are in maintenance mode
+We don’t add new controls or develop new functionality for this product line.
+If you are starting a new ASP.NET Core project, use our [ASP.NET Core Controls](https://demos.devexpress.com/aspnetcore/) instead.

 ## Getting Started
 1. Download and install [.NET Core 2.1 SDK](https://www.microsoft.com/net/download/core).